elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There’s a special property style.cssText to do a full rewrite and set the full style as a string.
-This property rarely gets used because such assignment removes all existing styles: it does not add but replaces them.
+We rarely use this property because such assignment removes all existing styles: it does not add but replaces them.
 The same can be accomplished by setting an attribute: div.setAttribute('style', 'color: red...').</div><br />
   <div><strong>Technical Response:</strong> We often use style to apply particular properties.*.
 We can't use div.style="color: red; width: 100px" because div.style is an object that is read-only.
 There is a special property <em>style.cssText</em>, that does a full rewrite to set the full style as a string.
-This property rarely gets used since assigning it eliminates all current styles: it does not create new styles but rather replaces them.
+Developers rarely use this property since assigning it eliminates all current styles: it does not create new styles but rather replaces them.
 Something necessary may get deleted on occasion.
 However, we may use it securely for new elements if we know it won’t destroy an existing style.
 Setting an attribute does the same thing: div.setAttribute('style', 'color: red...').
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />